amirunpri2018/data_mining_and_network_analysis-arxiv/documentation/data_mining_stage.md

 Getting rest of the article data
 --------------------------------

 arXiv has an API that allows to download info about specific articles given that we have their ids.
 Data is returned as an nicely-formatted XML.
 API URL: http://export.arxiv.org/api/query?id_list={comma_separated_list_of_ids}.
 We can provide up to 10 ids in one request.
-Returned XML is in form (example):
+Returned XML is in form:

 ```xml
 <entry>